 In 2010 I finished my first ever full marathon in Hamburg, just to experience what it’s like.
-After 25 years without a real sport I was prepared in a disastrous and naïve way, and I finished in 4:51:30.
+After 25 years without a real sport I was prepared in a disastrous and naïve way and I finished in 4:51:30.
 It was one of the best moments of my life.

 I remember it like it was yesterday how I wobbled for the last eight kilometers, half walking and half trying to jog, always thinking about quitting but still fighting.
 At kilometer 41 my then-girlfriend Sophie (now she is my wife) jumped out of the crowd onto the course and ran along with me until shortly before the finish line where she was taken out of the race by the security guards.

-That gave me enough energy to run for the last few hundred meters to the finish, my head held back because my neck muscles were so sore, my body leaning forward and my mind completely focused on not falling down and putting one foot in front of the other one instead, until finally I heard the beeping sound of the chip tracking machines and the clicking of the photographers that confirmed I finished the race.
+That gave me enough energy to run for the last few hundred meters to the finish, my head held back because my neck muscles were so sore, my body leaning forward and my mind completely focused on not falling down and instead putting one foot in front of the other one, until finally I heard the beeping sound of the chip tracking machines and the clicking of the photographers that confirmed I finished the race.

 A nice lady handed me my medal and there I was, with my victory against myself.
 I cried a few tears of joy.
 My feet felt long and flat and were full of sore spots and blisters.
-I got a blue toenail.
+I got a black toenail.
 My whole body was aching and there wasn’t one muscle that didn’t feel sore.
 I was very hungry, tired, but extremely happy.
 My sister picked me up and drove me home.

 The first thing I did back home was google more marathons.

 But I did not just want to run any random marathons, I prefered to have a concept behind it.
-I just found out how happy it makes me to have a goal and fight real hard until I finally manage to reach that goal, so naturally I wanted to set new and bigger goals immediately.
-I got the idea of running a marathon in every EU capital for no particular reason except that I love Europe and the idea of different kinds of peoples coming together to cooperate with each others best interest in mind, as opposed to exploit and kill everyone else like humankind has done over and over again.
+I just found out how happy it makes me to have a huge goal and fight real hard until I finally manage to reach that goal, so naturally I wanted to set new and bigger goals immediately.
+I got the idea of running a marathon in every EU capital for no particular reason except that I love Europe and the idea of different kinds of peoples coming together to cooperate with each other’s best interests in mind, as opposed to exploit and kill everyone else like humankind has done over and over again.